Journal

 As a teenager, upon greeting me at the door, Pop-Pop would predictably take my hands in his hands and turn them over, looking for calluses.
 If none were found, he'd ask of their whereabouts.
 One summer, I was particularly proud of the calluses I'd earned from weeks of working at a city maintenance job and racing mountain bikes.
 I was happy that day when Pop-Pop saw those.

 I could go on and on here with tales about Pop-Pop, but that's not the point of this article.
-I simply wanted to share several memories of this great man with you; some of the same ones I have each and every Remembrance Day when I think of who he was and what he did for his country.
+I simply wanted to share several memories of this great man with you; some of the same ones I have each and every Remembrance Day when I think of who he was and what he did for his country and the world.